Yamashiro ikki: Yamashiro ikki rule

-In December 1485, samurai and peasants from across Yamashiro Province gathered at the Iwashimizu Hachimangū shrine and agreed to form an ikki.
-They demanded the withdrawal of the feuding Hatakeyama armies, the restoration of the governance by local landholders, and the removal of recently established toll barriers.
-The revolt was mainly motivated by the chaos and suffering which had been caused by the Hatakeyama warlords.
+In December 1485, "local barons" and samurai from Yamashiro Province's southern districts met at the village of Kami Koma.
+After agreeing to form a council, the group paraded to the Iwashimizu Hachimangū shrine to exchange vows to uphold their agreements.
+This event attracted the attention of peasants from across Yamashiro Province who subsequently went en masse to the shrine to observe and attend the meeting.
+With such a large crowd gathered, those present agreed to form an ikki representing the entire province.
+The locals demanded the withdrawal of the feuding Hatakeyama armies, the restoration of the governance by local landholders, and the removal of recently established toll barriers.
+The demands were worded as an unconditional ultimatum, making threats of violence toward the Hatakeyama forces.
+The revolt was mainly motivated by the chaos and suffering which had been caused by the infighting warlords.
 A few days later, the samurai armies withdrew from the province.
-Historian Mary Elizabeth Berry speculated that the Hatakeyama forces were exhausted, the ikki had threatened to take up arms against them, or some of the ikki members were former Hatakeyama supporters without whom a continued campaign would have been impossible.
+Historian Mary Elizabeth Berry speculated that the Hatakeyama retreated due to the exhaustion of their forces, the threats by the ikki, or because some of the ikki members were former Hatakeyama supporters without whom a continued campaign would have been impossible.
+Historian Pierre François Souyri regarded the mass desertion of local warriors from both armies as the main reason for the Hatakeyama forces' retreat.

-Encouraged by this success, the ikki members met again at Byōdō-in in February 1486, occupying this traditionally aristocratic temple for ten days.
+Encouraged by this success, local meetings of peasants and jizamurai were organized across southern Yamashiro Province.
+Eventually, the samurai members of the ikki met again at Byōdō-in in February 1486, occupying this traditionally aristocratic temple for ten days.
 They agreed to assume power in the province, and selected 36 individuals to form a government.
 In May, the ikki magistrates seized full control in the province by declaring that half of the local taxes to external proprietors would be withheld, with the exception of three shrines.
 This development was closely monitored by the government in Kyoto: on one side, the uprising had driven away the destructive Hatakeyama armies, but the confiscation of taxes was a prerogative traditionally held by the shogunate.
 Intending to restore his full control over the province, the shogun appointed Ise Sadaroku as new sugo of Yamashiro.
 However, the ikki assembly rejected the appointment and continued to factually defy the authority of Kyoto.
 Historian Ishida Yoshihito argued that the takeover by the ikki was facilitated with de facto support by the powerful politician Hosokawa Masamoto; according to his view, the Yamashiro ikki governed the area on Hosokawa's behalf and with his protection, shielding it from reprisals by other samurai or the shogun.